eteare/testing/README.md

 # testing
-I am playing around so I can explain how this works to my station colleagues
+I am playing around so I can explain how this works to my station colleagues.